adobeemeapartners/masters-cja-munich2023/README.md

 When building your presentation try to consider these aspects of a great customer pitch:

-* Collaboration and Completeness
+* Collaboration and completeness,
-* Potential value and viability of the idea
+* Potential value and viability of the idea,
-* Innovation/Creativity
+* Innovation/Creativity,
-* Demonstration - Focus on a customer and solution value (not product capabilities)
+* Demonstration - Focus on a customer journey and business value (not product capabilities).

 ## Breakouts

-Each attendee will be assigned to a team and each team will together try to solve a given scenario from the list below (in the breakout part of the day).

-Firstly, we will show you how Adobe does a Customer Journey Analytics pitch.
-You can take this as an inspiration for your own assignment and there will also be enough time for you to ask any question to the Adobe experts.
+During the day, each attendee will be assigned to a team.
+Each team will try to solve a given scenario from the list below (in the breakout part).
+But before we do that, we will show you how Adobe does a Customer Journey Analytics pitch.
+You can take this as an inspiration for your own assignment and there will also be enough time for you to ask questions to the Adobe experts.

 ### Scenario 0: SecurFinancial (FSI) -- WILL BE PRESENTED BY ADOBE SOLUTION CONSULTANT